 Given the complementary nature of Collibra and Databricks, there are several potential integration touch points between the two platforms.
 However, for the purpose of this blog we will focus on two that are most significant:

 Delta Lake: Databricks is the original creator of Delta Lake, an open-source storage layer for big data implementations.
 Delta Lake solved a key issue that many organizations faced with their data lake implementations by making them more reliable with the introduction of ACID transactions.
 However, without proper governance, many organizations still experienced challenges around data discovery, classification and compliance.
 Collibra excels at addressing these challenges.
 Data ingested into Delta Lake can automatically be profiled and classified by Collibra.
 Doing so makes it easier for end users to find the right data, understand its context (including any restrictions to its use) and trust in its accuracy.

-SQL Analytics and BI Integrations: Databricks has recently launched SQL Analytics, a set of capabilities offering enhanced integration with business intelligence tools along with faster query performance on Delta Engine, a vectorized engine optimized for SQL workloads.
-Collibra not only integrates with those same BI partners but also with Databricks SQL Analytics, enabling business analysts to shop for data and have it provisioned automatically using metadata housed in Collibra Data Catalog.
+Databricks SQL and BI Integrations: Databricks has recently launched Databricks SQL, a set of capabilities offering enhanced integration with business intelligence tools along with faster query performance on Delta Engine, a vectorized engine optimized for SQL workloads.
+Collibra not only integrates with those same BI partners but also with Databricks SQL, enabling business analysts to shop for data and have it provisioned automatically using metadata housed in Collibra Data Catalog.
 Similarly, reports and dashboards created within those BI platforms can also be registered in Collibra Data Catalog, providing a platform for analysts to collaborate, share insights and reduce duplication in their efforts.

 Solving a range of challenges

 The combination of capabilities from Collibra and Databricks enables organizations to address a range of challenges associated with traditional data lake implementations.

 Shopping for data